dataloop/docker-alpine/dataloop-docker/README.md

 All state is stored in Dataloop so these scripts can be run in ephemeral containers with no local storage.

-- discover.py
+- agents.py

 Polls Docker api and Dataloop.
 Ensures containers match agents via register and deregister API's.

-- tag.py

-Tags agents in Dataloop with their Docker Tags by matching container ID to agent name.
+Tag containers with relevant info taken from various places.
+Send a ping metric for each running containers.

 - metrics.py